How to Replace a Sewage Pump Check Valve – install the new silent sewage basin check valve and test for leaks.

 I used almost a full bottle of rubbing alcohol and roll of paper towels to clean and sanitize my tools and wipe down the cement floor.
 I wore disposal latex gloves and everything went into a plastic garbage bag.

-Future Sewage Pump Maintenance
+Basement Bathroom Sewage Pump Maintenance

 If I ever have to pull the sewage pump or replace a check valve again, the task will be easy with the compression and union fittings.
 All I’ll have to do is: